-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗵 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes $\square$ No $\boxtimes$ Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to the filing requirements for at least the past 90 days.
-Yes $\boxtimes$ No $\square$ Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. $\Box$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+Indicate by check mark if the registrant is a well-known seasoned issuer, as Yes \square No \boxtimes defined in Rule 405 of the Securities Act.
+Indicate by check mark if the registrant is not required to file reports pursuant Yes \square No \boxtimes t to Section 13 or Section 15(d) of the Act.
+Indicate by check mark whether the registrant (1) has filed all reports require Securities Exchange Act of 1934 during the preceding 12 months (or for such short file such reports), and (2) has been subject to the filing requirements for at least the er period that the registrant was required to Indicate by check mark if disclosure of delinquent filers pursuant to Item chapter) is not contained herein, and will not be contained, to the best of regis information statements incorporated by reference in Part III of this Form 10-K or ar strant's knowledge, in definitive proxy or Indicate by check mark whether the registrant is a large accelerated filer, an ac smaller reporting company.
+See the definitions of "large accelerated filer," "acceler company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer ⊠ Non-accelerated filer (Do not check if a smaller reporting company) □ Accelerated filer Smaller reporting company Indicate by check mark whether the registrant is a shell company (as Act).
+Yes \square No \boxtimes defined in Rule 12b-2 of the Exchange